 If you booked a package holiday you might be able to complain to the Association of British Travel Agents (ABTA).

 - Check if the company you booked with is a member of ABTA.
 You won’t be able to complain to ABTA if they’re not a member.

 - Register a complaint on the ABTA website.

 - The company should get back to you.

 If this doesn’t work you can get ABTA to mediate between you and the company.
 This means that ABTA will work with both you and the company to reach an agreement.
 There’s a fee for this service.

-Alternatively, you could choose a Trading Standards-approved ADR scheme yourself to try and solve the problem more informally.
+Alternatively, you could choose an EU-approved ADR scheme on the European Commission website yourself to try and solve the problem more informally.

-As a last resort you can take the company to the small claims court in England and Wales, or raise civil legal action in the sheriff court in Scotland.
-However, this can be expensive and take a long time.
+As a last resort you can take the company to the small claims court - but this can be expensive and take a long time.